RNA for Rare Diseases (RNA-4RD) project

 We are carrying out low pass DNA sequencing in conjunction with RNA testing for 20 context 2 cases.
 DNA or blood specimen sent to DNA address:

-Attention: Jessica Mazzarolo/Jordan Conway (RNA4RD DNA studies)
+Attention: Sophie Conroy (RNA4RD DNA studies)

 GMP Service lab